The Ultimate Guide to Automating RFP Responses: Best Practices & Tools for Success

 AI-Powered Drafting

 This is where AI-based RFP platforms differentiate themselves.
-The system should draft contextually appropriate responses, not just retrieve static content.
-Ask vendors to demonstrate this on your actual content.
+The system should draft contextually appropriate responses using advanced AI techniques, not just retrieve static content.

 Flexible Integration

 Your automation platform needs to work with existing tools—CRM systems for opportunity data, document management for final outputs, and communication platforms for notifications.
-According to a Gartner analysis, sales teams use an average of 10+ tools daily; your RFP solution should connect to this ecosystem, not create another silo.
+Your RFP solution should connect to this ecosystem, not create another silo.

 Step 3: Evaluate Scalability Architecture